gh0st-work/insta_checker/README.md

 # insta_checker

-## **Python Instagram checker / scrapper 2021.
-Fastly and asynchronously scrapes Instagram profiles and posts, powered by aiohttp.**
+## **Python Instagram API checker / scrapper / wrapper 2021.
+Fast and asynchronously scrapes instagram profiles and posts, powered by aiohttp.**

 My needs for one project included scraping likes, the number of subscribers and so on from Instagram.
 When I wrote this library, I've cheked out a huge bunch (about 30) of other scrapping libraries in Python or JavaScript.
 There was only one abandoned library, but it died after a month of use.
 Actually, I wrote my own library, which is this repository.